chrisjsherm/GoogleAnalyticsServiceAccountSample/README.md

  application, following the letter "p".
 Yes, I realize this is obscure, but I did not come across a straightforward way to find this attribute.

+References to the necessary Nuget packages should be downloaded automatically upon first build so long as you have enabled Nuget Package Restore in Visual Studio.

 ## MIT License